 One in every three bites of food you eat is pollinated either directly or indirectly by honey bees.
 With bees dying at a rapid pace, mentions of colony collapse disorder (CCD) are on the rise.
 What is CCD?
 What is causing it?
 What can be done to ensure bees stop suffering from it?
 Two experts respond.

 Take our latest poll!
 What refreshing food or drink do you crave on a hot summer day?

 Meet expert Dr. Joe Kemble.
 He is a Professor of Horticulture at Auburn University.

 In December of 2011, Best Food Facts interviewed Connie Diekman, RD, about the overall safety of apple juice.
 At that time, she said the FDA was reassessing whether the acceptable levels of arsenic in juices needed to be adjusted, following reports of potentially unacceptable levels.

 Today, the FDA proposed new regulations for arsenic in apple juice.
 The proposed "action level" is 10 parts per billion (ppb) for inorganic arsenic in apple juice.
 This is the same level set by the EPA for arsenic in drinking water.

 Want to have your cake and eat it, too?
 Enter our C is for Cake sweepstakes!
 One lucky cake lover will win a $200 gift certificate from a local bakery.
 That’ll buy a lot of cake!
 Also, check out our ABCs of Food post - "C" is for Cake ... and Cupcakes!

-Dr. Elizabeth Applegate is one of the many experts Best Food Facts relies on to address consumer concerns.
-She is a Senior Lecturer in the Department of Nutrition and Director of Sports Nutrition for Intercollegiate Athletics at the University of California-Davis.
+Sheri Zindenberg-Cherr, PhD, is one of the many experts Best Food Facts relies on to address consumer concerns.
+She is Chair of the Graduate Group in Nutritional Biology, Specialist in Cooperative Extension in the Department of Nutrition and the Co-Director of the UC Davis Center for Nutrition in Schools at the University of California-Davis.